worms-n-stuff/get-worms-extension/README.md

 ## Notes for contributors

-- Several complex modules under `page-worms/` include `// @ts-nocheck` pragmas to keep the migration non-invasive.
-Feel free to replace them with proper typings as you iterate.
 - Static assets (HTML, CSS, icons) remain alongside the source files; only TypeScript is compiled into `dist/`.
 - The popup HTML now sources its scripts from `dist/popup-logic/*`.
 If you add new popup modules, remember to update both the TypeScript source and the compiled output via `npm run build`.
 - `chrome.runtime.getURL` lookups expect compiled modules in `dist/`, so avoid moving built files without updating those strings.